Medoss22/ProjetE_C/README.md

 - **Start**: Implements the core banking application logic.
   - Provides an interactive menu for administrators and clients.

-## How to Run
-1. Clone the repository.
-2. Compile the C files using a C compiler (e.g., `gcc`).
-3. Run the executable to interact with the system.

 ## Dependencies
 - Requires a C compiler.
 - Data is stored in CSV files for persistence.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ---